xLukasbx/GithubTestAutomated/README.md

 As we can see homePage it object class src/main/java/github/pageObject/HomePage which represent home page on github website.

-## The repos was archived and is not relevant any more
+## The repo was archived and is not relevant any more